Here are the frequently asked questions when it comes to billing.

 Q: My invoices are not being settled, although I have entered a payment method.
 What should I do?

-A: If you entered a paying method for your account, but it didn't go through, please check with your accounting department that your payment method has enough cash available to settle the invoice.
-If it's still not working, please email support@kenjo.io.
+A: If you entered a payment method to your account but the invoices are not being marked as paid, please check with your accounting department whether your payment method has enough balance or the current info it's updated to settle the invoices.
+If this doesn’t solve the issue, please email us at finance@kenjo.io

 Q: I don't understand the prorated charges.
 Why am I being charged more?

-This is an invoice with a due date in July 1st, 2022.
+This is an invoice with a due date of July 1st, 2022.

-The first and second charges match employees that were still active by then, since the ending date 01/07/2022 matches the invoice date.
-Therefore, the company was charged for each day that they are active.
+The first and second charges match employees that were still active by then since the ending date of 01/07/2022 matches the invoice date.
+Therefore, the company was charged for each day that they were active.

-Q: What happens if I miss a date to pay?
+Q: What happens if I have unpaid invoices?

-A: In case the invoice remains unpaid after the grace period lapses, Kenjo shall be entitled to temporarily block access to the Services, or to terminate the contract without notice.
+A: In case an invoice remains unpaid after the grace period, Kenjo is entitled to block access to the services and to terminate the contract without notice.

 Q: I would like to change my billing frequency.
 Who should I contact?

-Q: We have another payment portal for our providers, such as Kenjo.
-Could the invoices be uploaded there?
+Q: We have a procurement portal for our providers.
+Could Kenjo upload its invoices there?

-A: Kenjo offers a self-service portal where you can easily download the invoices and store them where it's convenient for you.
-If you have an external payment portal, we ask you to kindly download Kenjo's invoices and then upload them to your own payment portal.
-Keep in mind that you can always change the billing email address to which the invoices will be sent in Settings > Billing > Your subscription.
+A: Kenjo offers you a section where you can easily download the invoices and store them where it's convenient for you (Settings > Billing > Invoices).
+Kenjo is not able to upload invoices to any third-party tool.
+Keep in mind that you can always change the billing email address to which the invoices will be sent.
+Go to Settings > Billing > Your Subscription.

-A: Kenjo is a pure B2B European digital service provider, with a cloud based solution not requiring any on-premise servers or software on Mexican ground.
+A: Kenjo is a pure B2B European digital service provider, with a cloud-based solution not requiring any on-premise servers or software on Mexican ground.
 This means that Kenjo is not subject to IVA payment nor withholding taxes in Mexico.
-Our invoices issued from the German entity are tax compliant and can be accepted as such from Mexican customers.
+Our invoices issued from the German entity are tax compliant and can be accepted as such by Mexican customers.

 Was this article helpful?